anvaka/VivaGraphJS/README.md

 ----------------------------------------------------
 Disclaimer: I wrote this library to learn JavaScript.
 By no means I pretend to be an expert in the language and choosen approach to design may not be the optimal.
 I would love to hear your feedback and suggestions.

 Though I implemented this library from scratch, I went through many existing libraries to pick the best (at my view) out of them.
-If you are eveluating libraries for your project make sure to check them out as well:
+If you are evaluating libraries for your project make sure to check them out as well:

 * [Dracula Graph Library](https://github.com/strathausen/dracula) - written by [Johann Philipp Strathausen](https://github.com/strathausen) and uses [Raphaël](http://raphaeljs.com/) library to render graphs.
 Has very simple API.
 * [D3](http://mbostock.github.com/d3/ex/force.html) - one of the best data visualization library in JavaScript world.
 From [Mike Bostock](https://github.com/mbostock).